pingcap/docs-dm/en/manage-schema.md

 * `schema-file`:
     - Required when the operation type is `set`.
 Optional for other operation types.
     - The table schema file to be set.
 The file content should be a valid `CREATE TABLE` statement.
+* `--flush`:
+    - Optional
+    - Write the schema to checkpoint, so that DM could load it after restarting the task.
+* `--sync`:
+    - Optional
+    - Only used when an error occured in optimistic sharding DDL mode.
+Update the optimistic sharding metadata with this schema.

 ## Usage example